monir-007/monir-007/README.md

 </div>

-# [Your Full Name]
+# Md Monir Hossain

 ## About Me
-Hi there! 👋 I'm a passionate software developer with [X] years of experience in the industry.
+Hi there! 👋 I'm a passionate software developer with 4 years of experience in the industry.
 My journey in the world of coding began with a love for [specific technology/language], and since then, I've been on a constant learning curve.

 ## Skills
-- Programming Languages: [List of languages you are proficient in, e.g., Python, JavaScript, Java]
+- Programming Languages: Python, JavaScript, PHP
-- Web Development: [Frameworks, libraries, and tools you're familiar with, e.g., React, Angular, Node.js]
+- Web Development: Laravel, Django REST, Angular, Next.js, React, Node.Js
-- Database Management: [Databases you're experienced with, e.g., MongoDB, SQL]
+- Database Management: MySQL, PostgreSQL, pgAdmin, MongoDB, SQL
-- Version Control: Git, GitHub, GitLab
+- Version Control: Git, GitHub, GitLab,
-- Other: [Any additional skills or technologies worth mentioning]
+- Other: Docker, [AWS-beginner]

 ## Current Focus
 I'm currently diving deep into [specific technology or project], aiming to [your goals or objectives].
 My passion lies in [mention any particular area of interest or specialization].